 Rules of Play

-- The youngest player starts by rolling the die, and moves their playing piece in either direction the number of spaces as shown.
+The youngest player starts by rolling the die and moving their playing piece in either direction the number rolled.

-- If a player lands exactly at the bottom of a ladder; on that same turn, the player climbs to the top of the ladder.
-If more than one ladder is lined up exactly, the player continues to climb to the top of the uppermost ladder.
+If a player lands at the bottom of a ladder; on that same turn, the player climbs to the top of the ladder.
+If more than one ladder is lined up, the player continues to climb to the top of the uppermost ladder.

-- If a player lands exactly on any part of a waterfall not covered by a bridge, the player falls down to the bottom of the waterfall.
-If more than one waterfall is lined up exactly, the player continues to fall to the bottom of the lowest waterfall.
+If a player lands on a waterfall, the player falls down to the level below.
+If more than one waterfall is lined up, the player continues to fall to the bottom of the lowest waterfall.

-- One variant of game play is such that the players all move along each tier in a clockwise direction (no choice or strategy involved once the die is rolled).
+One variant of game play for younger players is to have all players move along each tier in a clockwise direction (no choice or strategy involved once the die is rolled).

 Winning the Game

-- Reaching the top is accomplished by landing exactly on the game space at the bottom of the final steps to the summit of Emohbi.
+Reaching the top is accomplished by landing on the space at the bottom of the steps to Emohbi.